penseadvance/tes-tee/README.md

 - Performance optimizations
 - Code and asset size optimizations
 - Quantity of fatal, disrupting bugs
+- Quality of both mobile and desktop design implementations
 - Attention to details of the provided design
 - Use of version control (in other words, use of git)